Middle Tennessee: Education

+Historically, Middle Tennessee has been a mecca for education in the southern United States.
+By the 1850s, Nashville earned the nickname “Athens of the South” by becoming the first southern city to establish a public school system.
+By the end the 19th century, Nashville had become host to numerous higher education institutions including both prominent historically black universities (HBCUs) such as Fisk University and Meharry Medical College, as well as Belmont University and Vanderbilt University which served Whites only.
+Today Nashville is also host to Tennessee State (HBCU), Lipscomb, and Trevecca.
+Nashville is home to more HBCUs than any city other than Atlanta, Georgia.

+Outside of Nashville, Middle Tennessee features many other large universities.
+These include Middle Tennessee State University in Murfreesboro, Tennessee Tech University in Cookeville, Austin Peay State University in Clarksville, the University of the South in Sewanee, Cumberland University in Lebanon, and University of Tennessee Southern in Pulaski.
+Despite the wealth of universities in Middle Tennessee, the only high research output (R1 university) is Vanderbilt.

 Legal structure

 Unlike the geographic designations of regions of most U.S. states, the term Middle Tennessee has legal as well as socioeconomic meaning.
 Middle Tennessee, West Tennessee, and East Tennessee are the state's three Grand Divisions.
 According to the Tennessee State Constitution, no more than two of the state supreme court's five justices can come from any one Grand Division.
 The Supreme Court rotates meeting in courthouses in each of the three divisions.
 The Supreme Court building for Middle Tennessee is in Nashville.
 A similar rule applies to certain other commissions and boards, in order to prevent a geographic bias.

 Climate

 The weather in Nashville is a decent mix of extremes.
 Plenty of sunshine in the summer, and crisp, cold air throughout the winter.